watts-dev/watts/doc/source/user/workbench.rst

 To finish setting up WATTS, open Workbench and go to the `File` tab at the top-left corner then select `Configurations` from the drop menu.
-In the `Application configurations` window, click `Add` on the top most row then select `WATTS` from the pop-up window.
+In the `Application configurations` window, click `Add` on the top most row then select `Watts` from the pop-up window.
 In the list of `Application Options`, input the path of `watts_ui.py` to `Executable`.
 The file should exist by default in `/watts/src/watt_ui/`.
 Next, click `Load Grammar`.
 Click `OK` to complete the setup.